Dallas, Texas + 4,000 sq. ft.

 Q: What makes this design different from previous projects?

-A: The lot's elevated approach is very unique because it allows me to filter light through various areas as the home stair-steps across the site.
+A: The lot's elevated approach is very unique because it allows light to filter through various areas as the home stair-steps across the site.
 The levels allow glimpses of the tree tops as you walk throughout various aspects of the home.

 Q: You're known for your use of natural elements when designing.
-What materials are you using for this project?
+What materials are being used for this project?

 Q: What's your favorite design detail for this project?